Introduction to key thinkers and theories in political philosophy

 - Available to eligible students as part of I-Explore

-- Examine the interplay of theory and history through set readings and class discussion.
+- Analyse the interplay of theory and history through comparison between philosophical history and historical events.

-- Link political theory in set readings to real-life current events through class study of news reports and policy documents.
+- Apply political theory to real-life current events as conveyed in news reports and policy documents.

 Indicative core content

-- The concepts of the social contract, natural rights, the general will as they appear in thinkers such as the Hobbes, Locke and Jean Jacques Rousseau.
+- The concepts of the social contract, natural rights, and the general will as they appear in thinkers such as the Hobbes, Locke and Rousseau.

 - The nature of Nationalism and a critical approach to the concept of the nation.